Dual Geometry of Entanglement Entropy via Deep Learning: Introduction

 \section{Introduction}

 Recently, the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Witten:1998zw,Aharony:1999ti}, which maps a $d$-dimensional conformal field theory (CFT) to a $(d+1)$-dimensional anti-de Sitter (AdS) space, has been widely investigated to understand the strongly coupled quantum field theory (QFT).
 Furthermore, its generalization called the gauge/gravity duality has been applied to the study of renormalization group (RG) flow by deforming a CFT \cite{Henningson:1998gx,Henningson:1998ey,Freedman:1998tz,Gubser:1999vj,deBoer:1999tgo,Skenderis:1999mm,Heemskerk:2010hk,Balasubramanian:1999re,Park:2021nyc}.
 In this holographic study, a local operator deforming the field theory is realized by a bulk field modifying the background AdS space.
-For the mass-deformed ABJM theory, for instance, such a deformation makes a UV CFT change into another IR CFT along the RG flow.
-The authors of Ref. \cite{Gustavsson:2007vu,Aharony:2008ug,Bobev:2018wbt} figured out the holographic RG flow connecting two fixed points by using the solution of the BPS equations.
+For the ABJM theory \cite{Gustavsson:2007vu,Aharony:2008ug}, for instance, a mass deformation makes a UV CFT change into another IR CFT along the RG flow.
+The authors of Ref. \cite{Bobev:2018wbt} figured out the holographic RG flow connecting two fixed points by using the solution of the BPS equations.

-The authors of Ref. \cite{Hashimoto:2018wm} constructed the field equation of an AdS space as a neural network (NN) and showed the duality between the deep learning (DL) and the AdS space.
+The authors of Ref. \cite{Hashimoto:2018ftp} constructed the field equation of an AdS space as a neural network (NN) and showed the duality between the deep learning (DL) and the AdS space.
 For the conventional DL, the deep layers are usually considered as a black box we cannot understand.
-However, if we can know the black box, it will help us understand more details of the system because the black box can provide the underlying theoretical structure of the system.
-As a consequence, knowing the black box is equivalent to constructing the theory.
-In Ref. \cite{Hashimoto:2018wm,Song:2020agw,Dolotin:2022cev,Bao:2022rup,Hirst:2022qqr}, the authors utilized deep layers satisfying a specific recurrence relation.
-In this case, experimental or observational data allow us to find the recurrence relation determining the bulk geometry.
+However, knowing the black box is important to understand the underlying structure of the system.
+Reconstructing the dual gravity following the AdS/CFT correspondence may give us a hint to understand the black box.
+In Ref. \cite{Hashimoto:2018ftp,Song:2020agw,Dolotin:2022cev,Bao:2022rup,Hirst:2022qqr}, the authors utilized deep layers satisfying a specific recursion relation and determines the dual bulk geometry.